Classification of degenerations and Picard lattices of Kahlerian K3 surfaces with the symplectic automorphism group (C_2)^2: Abstract

 \section{Abstract}

-In our papers \cite{Nik7} --- \cite{Nik12}, we classified degenerations and Picard lattices of K\"ahle\-rian K3 surfaces with finite symplectic automorphism groups of high order.
-For remaining groups of small order: $D_6$, $C_4$, $(C_2)^2$, $C_3$, $C_2$ and $C_1$ it was not completely considered because each of these cases requires very long and difficult considerations and calculations.
+In our papers of 2013---2018, we classified degenerations and Picard lattices of K\"ahle\-rian K3 surfaces with finite symplectic automorphism groups of high order.
+For remaining groups of small order: $D_6$, $C_4$, $(C_2)^2$, $C_3$, $C_2$ and $C_1$, it was not completely considered because each of these cases requires very long and difficult considerations and calculations.
+Cases of $D_6$ and $C_4$ were recently completely considered in \cite{Nik13} and \cite{Nik14}.

-Here we consider this classification for the dihedral group $D_6$ of the order 6 and for the cyclic group $C_4$ of the order $4$.
+Here we consider the analogous complete classification for the group $(C_2)^2$ of the order $4$.